-Here, we build on these reports to show that sound-evoked movements from a region of the face just caudal to the vibrissae array are 1000 times more sensitive (30 dB) to sound than the startle reflex.
-We show that facial movements track the temporal envelope of sound, permitting single trial decoding of complex sounds, such as English speech tokens presented in background noise.
-Single unit recordings and optogenetic manipulations suggest that sound-evoked facial movements are mediated by a midbrain pathway but modulated by descending corticofugal projections.
-Finally, we should that facial movements capture both inherited and acquired auditory hypersensitivity in mice with mutations in autism risk genes and noise-induced cochlear sensorineural damage, respectively.
+envelope of sound, permitting single-trial decoding of complex sounds, such as English speech tokens presented in background noise.
+Single-unit recordings and optogenetic manipulations suggest that sound-evoked facial movements are mediated by a midbrain pathway but modulated by descending corticofugal projections.
+Finally, we show that facial movements capture both inherited and acquired auditory hypersensitivity in mice with mutations in autism risk genes and noise-induced cochlear sensorineural damage, respectively.
 In sum, our data suggest that a relatively simple approach of making video recordings of the face provides a new behavioral vantage point to study neural and behavioral processing of complex sounds.